feitebi/The-feitebi-platform-client/README.md

 # Html5
-H5 for ftb candy send and administrator source code.
+H5 for ftb candy sending and administratoring source code.